 The absence of some networks is somewhat forgivable, because you also have access to Hulu’s full lineup of streaming shows, movies and original programs.
-Currently, the service is advertising Hulu’s original dystopian series The Handmaid’s Tale left and right, but you can also stream episodes of Star Trek and Family Guy to your heart’s content, as well as view a surprisingly decent selection of movies, including Iron Man, Indiana Jones, Akira, Clue and Mulan.
-(You can also stream Sandra Bullock’s 1995 dud The Net, although you probably shouldn’t.)
+Some of Hulu's original series, such as The Handmaid's Tale, have made a big splash in the streaming scene.
+You can also stream episodes of Star Trek and Family Guy to your heart’s content, as well as view a surprisingly decent selection of movies, which changes from month to month.

 Hulu’s library isn’t quite as robust as what Netflix or Amazon Video offer, and you’ll have to sit through ads on a lot of the programs, even if you pay extra to skip commercials.
 On the other hand, the service costs $8 per month by itself anyway, so an additional $32 for a full-fledged cable-replacement service isn’t bad.
 Furthermore, Hulu helped bring Season 4 of the British satirical comedy The Thick of It to the United States, which is a perk.

 Cable replacements have a pretty mixed record when it comes to recording shows for later playback.
 Generally, they either they do it well (YouTube TV) or leave it out entirely (DirecTV Now).
 Hulu has one of the better DVR setups among these services, but to get the most out of it, you’ll have to shell out some additional money.